robert-ptr/Carmine/README.md

-# CarmineHDL
+# Carmine
-Carmine is a description language made with the end-goal of generating redstone circuits in Minecraft.
+Carmine is a hardware description language made with the end-goal of generating redstone circuits in Minecraft.

 ## Language Features